Chandrayaan-1

-After almost a year, the orbiter started suffering from several technical issues including failure of the star tracker and poor thermal shielding; Chandrayaan-1 stopped communicating at about 20:00 UTC on 28 August 2009, shortly after which the ISRO officially declared that the mission was over.
-Chandrayaan-1 operated for 312 days as opposed to the intended two years, however the mission achieved most of its scientific objectives including detecting presence of Lunar Water.
+After almost a year, the orbiter started experiencing several technical issues including failure of the star tracker and poor thermal shielding; Chandrayaan-1 stopped communicating at about 20:00 UTC on 28 August 2009, shortly after which the ISRO officially declared that the mission was over.
+Chandrayaan-1 operated for 312 days as opposed to the intended two years; however, the mission achieved most of its scientific objectives, including detecting the presence of Lunar water.

-On 2 July 2016, NASA used ground-based radar systems to relocate Chandrayaan-1 in its lunar orbit, more than seven years after it shut down.
+On 2 July 2016, NASA used ground-based radar systems to relocate Chandrayaan-1 in its lunar orbit, almost seven years after it shut down.
 Repeated observations over the next three months allowed a precise determination of its orbit which varies between 150 and 270 km in altitude every two years.

 History

-Then Prime Minister of India Atal Bihari Vajpayee announced the Chandrayaan 1 project on course in his Independence Day speech on 15 August 2003.
-The mission was a major boost to India's space program.
+Former Prime Minister of India, Atal Bihari Vajpayee, announced the Chandrayaan 1 project The mission was a major boost to India's space program.
 The idea of an Indian scientific mission to the Moon was first raised in 1999 during a meeting of the Indian Academy of Sciences.
-The Astronautical Society of India (ASI) carried forward the idea in 2000.
-Soon after, the Indian Space Research Organisation (ISRO) set up the National Lunar Mission Task Force which concluded that ISRO has the technical expertise to carry out an Indian mission to the Moon.
-In April 2003 over 100 famous and respected Indian scientists in the fields of planetary and space sciences, Earth sciences, physics, chemistry, astronomy, astrophysics, engineering and communication sciences discussed and approved the Task Force recommendation to launch an Indian probe to the Moon.
-Six months later, in November, the Indian government gave approval for the mission.
+The Astronautical Society of India (ASI) began planning the implementation of such an idea in 2000.
+Soon after, the Indian Space Research Organisation (ISRO) set up the National Lunar Mission Task Force.
+The Task Force decided that the ISRO had the technical expertise to carry out an Indian mission to the Moon.
+In April 2003, over 100 Indian scientists spanning fields from planetary science, space sciences, Earth sciences, physics, chemistry, astronomy, astrophysics, engineering, and communication sciences discussed and approved the Task Force recommendation to launch an Indian probe to the Moon.
+Six months later, in November, the Vajpayee government formally approved the mission.

 Objectives

-The mission had the following stated objectives:
+The mission had the following objectives: